DarkoSadlo/Perfect-number-JAVA/README.md

 Project is: _in progress_

 ## Inspiration
-Euclid, the great Greek mathematician... :geek:
+Euclid, the great Greek mathematician... :100:

 ## Support
 Any recommendations or suggestion are welcome...